Salsabeel-AlOmari/DevOps/README.md

-# DevOps
+# DevOps Assignment
-This is a repo for DevOps Assignment 4
+this is for devOps Assignment4